sea75300/fanpresscm/README.md

 # FanPress CM News System version 4

-The FanPress CM News System version 4 is a lightweight but powerful content management system for small and mid-size websites, especially blogs and such looking for a post manament system in combination with static HTML.
+The FanPress CM News System version 4 is a lightweight but powerful content management system for small and mid-size websites, especially blogs and such looking for a post management system in combination with static HTML.

 ## Demo system